 Photo Match Candles in the Menorah

 It's time to set the menorah!
-This activity features a photographs of a menorah and Chanukah candles, and uses color coding to help guide students in setting the menorah.
+This activity features a photographs of a menorah and Hanukkah candles, and uses color coding to help guide students in setting the menorah.
 Prior to recognizing line drawings of objects, some children are better able to understand photgraphic representations.
 In addition to trying this file folder activity, we recommend taking a photograph of the actual menorah in your home which would lend familiarity to this task for your child.

-Photo Match Chanukah Objects
+Photo Match Hanukkah Objects

-This file folder activity involves matching photographs of Chanukah objects.
+This file folder activity involves matching photographs of Hanukkah objects.
 Prior to recognizing line drawings of objects, some children are better able to understand photographic representations.
 In addition to trying this file folder, we recommend taking photographs of the actual objects you use in your home which would lend familiarity to this task for your child.
 For a child with fine motor challenges, consider mounting the photographs on chunky blocks of foam, or built up cardboard.